Point degree spectra of represented spaces

 \begin{proof}[Proof of Theorem \ref{theo:spectrum-main} (1) $\Leftrightarrow$ (2).]
 It follows from relativizations of Lemma \ref{lemma:spectrum-main} and Observation \ref{obs:Cantor-Bernstein}.
 Here, it is easy to see that the assertion (2) is equivalent to $\mathbb{N}\times\repsp{X}\leq_\sigma\mathbb{N}\times\repsp{Y}$. \end{proof}

 This simple argument completely solves a mystery about the occurrence of non-Turing degrees in proper infinite dimensional spaces.
-Concretely speaking, by combining Lemma \ref{lemma:spectrum-main} and a dimension-theoretic fact (see Section \ref{subsec:dimension-theory-intro}), we can characterize the Turing degrees by transfinite dimensionality\footnote{The same observation was independently made by \name{Hoyrup}. \name{Brattka} and \name{Miller} had conjectured that dimension would be the crucial demarkation line for spaces with only Turing degrees (all personal communication).}.
+Concretely speaking, by Lemma \ref{lemma:spectrum-main}, we can characterize the Turing degrees in terms of topological dimension theory as follows\footnote{The same observation was independently made by \name{Hoyrup}. \name{Brattka} and \name{Miller} had conjectured that dimension would be the crucial demarkation line for spaces with only Turing degrees (all personal communication).}.